QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 "Enable updates for qubes without known available updates," then selecting all desired items from the list and clicking "Next."

+By default, most qubes that are connected to the internet will periodically check for updates for their parent templates.
+If updates are available, you will receive a notification as described above.
+However, if you have any templates that do *not* have any online child qubes, you will *not* receive update notifications for them.
+Therefore, you should regularly update such templates manually instead.

 ## Command-line interface

 <div class="alert alert-danger" role="alert">